Jul

 BIS Has Some Moore Fun

-Posted by Clif Burns at 6:17 pm
+Posted by at 6:17 pm on July 31, 2007

-Category: BIS, Cuba Sanctions
+Category: BISCuba Sanctions

 Promo Still for SickoApparently feeling that Michael Moore’s new movie wasn’t getting enough publicity, the Bureau of Industry and Security (”BIS”) served its own subpoena on Moore, giving Moore yet another opportunity to talk about persecution on the late night talk show circuit.
 Additionally, the BIS subpoena sent a sly message to Treasury’s Office of Foreign Assets Control (”OFAC”), which is also investigating Moore, that the enforcement folks at BIS are just as rough and tough as those at OFAC.